OrienteerBAP/Orienteer-Guidebook/special_urls.md

-# Supplementary.
+# Appendix.
 Accessing Pages via URLs

 You can access pages of the database with their URLs.
 Use the database URL + a URL from the table below.
 Example: *mydatabase.orienteer.org/classes*.